 Does ACCESS pay for housing?

-No. Unfortunately, the ACCESS program is not designed to provide housing or housing stipends.
+No. The ACCESS program is not designed to provide housing or housing stipends.
 Members are responsible for all housing-related costs.

 Does ACCESS know of housing resources?